7 Reasons Why You Should Definitely Visit Brindisi

 Ostuni The White City

-A visit to enchanting Ostuni is a perfect day trip from Brindisi, being only 40 km away.
-You can get there by bus, rent a car, or take a half-day private tour from Brindisi to Ostuni.
+Only 40 km from Brindisi, Ostuni is a perfect day trip.
+You can get there by bus, rent a car, or take a guided day tour to discover three of Apulia’s gems: Alberobello, Locorotondo, and Ostuni.

 Wander along the tiny cobblestone streets of the ‘White City,’ have a look at the small shops, and stop for lunch, dinner, or a drink in one of the lovely cafés and restaurants with inviting alfresco tables, for an unforgettable day.
 I had a wonderful time in Ostuni, albeit too short, and would love to go back.